maxsitt/insect-detect-docs/docs/software/programming.md

 ## Video capture

-With the following Python script you can save encoded HQ frames (1080p or 4K resolution) with HEVC/H.265 compression to a .mp4 video file.
+With the following Python script you can save encoded HQ frames (1080p or 4K resolution) with H.265 (HEVC) compression to a .mp4 video file.
 As there is no encoding happening on the host (RPi), CPU and RAM usage is minimal, which makes it possible to record 4K 30 fps video with almost no load on the Raspberry Pi.
 As 4K 30 fps video can take up a lot of disk space, the remaining free disk